AdguardTeam/KnowledgeBaseVPN/docs/general/how-vpn-works.md

 **Access blocking**

 Some online services make a lot of effort to detect VPN traffic and block access to VPN users.
-However, not many VPN protocols can imitate the regular traffic.
+However, not many VPNs can mask their traffic as regular.
 Therefore, many attempts to go to a particular website without disabling VPN end up in nothing.

 **VPN connections breaking**